callme-pantera/CSL-Prototype/documentation/77-KL-OmniVM-tuning.md

 <br>

 ***I won’t be explaining in detail what these commands do and how they work, but they are very useful and handy.
-The video linked above provides a thorough explanation.***
+The video linked above and below provides a thorough explanation.***

 <br>